Product Strategy Framework

 Product Solution

-• Solution conceptualization: I develop high-level solution concepts that address validated customer needs
+• Solution conceptualization: Developing high-level solution concepts that address validated customer needs

-• Concept testing: I validate solution concepts with target customers through interviews and prototype testing
+• Concept testing: Validating solution concepts with target customers through interviews and prototype testing

-• Technical feasibility assessment: I work with engineering to validate technical approach and identify constraints
+• Technical feasibility assessment: Working with engineering to validate technical approach and identify constraints

-• Business model exploration: I define how the solution will create and capture value
+• Business model exploration: Defining how the solution will create and capture value

-"For our inventory management solution, I developed three potential product concepts based on the validated underserved needs of retail store managers.
+"For an inventory management solution, the team developed three potential product concepts based on the validated underserved needs of retail store managers.
 The winning concept was an AI-powered forecasting system that used computer vision to automatically track inventory levels and predict restocking needs.
-I tested this concept with 15 target customers using storyboards and clickable prototypes, resulting in a 92% positive response rate and validating willingness to pay.
-Working with our engineering team, we determined the concept was technically feasible using existing computer vision APIs with custom machine learning models for prediction."
+The concept was tested with 15 target customers using storyboards and clickable prototypes, resulting in a 92% positive response rate and validating willingness to pay.
+Working with the engineering team, they determined the concept was technically feasible using existing computer vision APIs with custom machine learning models for prediction."

 Layer 4